dougeby/IntuneDocs/intune/enrollment-autopilot.md

 4. Confirm the deletion by choosing **Yes**.
 It can take a few minutes to delete.

 ## Using AutoPilot in other portals
-If you aren't interested in mobile device management, you can use Autopilot in Microsoft Store for Business, for example.
-While using other portals is an option, we recommend that you only use Intune to manage your AutoPilot deployments.
+If you aren't interested in mobile device management, you can use Autopilot in other portals.
+While using other portals is an option, we recommend you only use Intune to manage your AutoPilot deployments.
 When you use Intune and another portal, Intune isn't able to:
 - Display changes to profiles created in Intune, but edited in another portal
 - Synchronize profiles created in another portal
 - Display changes to profile assignments done in another portal